 So what is it about?

-To cut a long story short, she ends up transferring to the LiteraTec office in her native Swindon, and ends up investigating a character missing from a Dickens novel.
+To cut a long story short, she ends up transferring to the LiteraTec office in her native Swindon, investigating a character missing from a Charles Dickens novel.
 It’s not long before it turns out Hades has bigger plans – to kidnap Jane Eyre.